phx/brutalist/README.md

 - `stdin` from user input (outputs to `stdout`):
 `brutalist`[type your sample password(s), then hit `Ctrl-D`]

-### Runtime samples for using the password example "a":
+### Runtime samples for using the password example "w":
 ```
 ---------------------------------------------------------
 $ time echo w | ./brutalist.py | wc -l